HFzzzzzzz/ACMGA/README.md

 git clone https://github.com/HFzzzzzzz/ACMGA.git
 ```
 You can now prepare the run with the pipeline by doing the following:
- 1. Placing your FASTA sequences, Gff files (suffixed with  `.gff3`), and a  guide tree  into  `ACMGA/data`
+ 1. Placing your FASTA sequences, Gff files (suffixed with  `.gff3`), and a  guide tree  into  `ACMGA/data`.
- 2. Placing the CDS sequences set from all the input genomes into `ACMGA/data`
+ 2. Placing the CDS sequences set from all the input genomes into `ACMGA/data`.
  3. For example

 	 3.1 Copying  `ACMGA/config/config.yaml` to `ACMGA/config/myconfig.yaml`

 	 3.2 Editing the `ACMGA/config/myconfig.yaml` to include :

-	-  Input FASTA sequences name (parameter  `fasta:` )
+	-  Input FASTA sequences name (parameter  `fasta:` ).
-	-  Input GFF file name and ancestral GFF file name (parameter  `gff3:` )
+	-  Input GFF file name and ancestral GFF file name (parameter  `gff3:` ).
-	-  Path for the collection of CDS (parameter `nonDuplicateCDS:` ), using this [script](https://github.com/HFzzzzzzz/ACMGA/blob/master/workflow/scripts/CombineCDS.py) to merge CDS files and obtain `non_duplicate_CDS.fa`
+	-  Path for the collection of CDS (parameter `nonDuplicateCDS:` ), using this [script](https://github.com/HFzzzzzzz/ACMGA/blob/master/workflow/scripts/CombineCDS.py) to merge CDS files and obtain `non_duplicate_CDS.fa`.
-	-  Path of the FASTA and the GFF files (parameter  `path:` )
+	-  Path of the FASTA and the GFF files (parameter  `path:` ).
-	-  Species name (parameter  `species:` )
+	-  Species name (parameter  `species:` ).
-	-  Ancestor name (parameter `ancestor:` )
+	-  Ancestor name (parameter `ancestor:` ).
-	-  Path of guide tree (parameter `Tree:` ), generated using recommended [steps](#section1)
+	-  Path of guide tree (parameter `Tree:` ), generated using recommended [steps](#section1).

 The pipeline can then be executed from the  `ACMGA/`  directory in two steps.

+1.The first step generates the `command.sh` script in the data file
 ```
 cd ACMGA
 snakemake  -j 5 --configfile config/myconfig.yaml   --use-singularity  --singularity-args "-B $(pwd)"
 ```
-1.The first step generates the `command.sh` script in the data file.

 2.The second step is to enter the docker environment and run `command.sh`